Increase protein intake:

 Eat more often:

-Eating smaller meals throughout the days (every 2-3 hours) helps to feed muscles and starve fat because this ensures your body that it isn’t going to starve.
-When you skip meals (especially breakfast) or don’t eat throughout the day and then pig out at dinner, your body gets scared and begins to store fat because it isn’t sure when the next meal with come.
+Eating smaller meals throughout the days (every 2-3 hours) helps to feed muscles and starve fat because this ensures your Healthy Body that it isn’t going to starve.
+When you skip meals (especially breakfast) or don’t eat throughout the day and then pig out at dinner, your Healthy Body gets scared and begins to store fat because it isn’t sure when the next meal with come.
 Eating throughout the day also helps to balance blood sugar levels which decreases cravings for sweets.